olindgallet/developerscripts/README.md

 -Hard coded some file creation and tried out downloading some files from Gists.
 I noticed that with even one small change the filename for the gist would change.
 I wonder if I can use another link, but as of now I need the raw version of the file.

 -Currently testing it out by making apps with it.
 Never used Vue and Page either, but I chose this stack after looking at the other frameworks in Javascript.
 I'll put some apps I'm making in it up also as time progresses.

+# buildgame (Beta Version, Released 9/4/2017)

+Sets up a work directory for a game using Canvas with Easel.js, Sound.js, Preload.js and some homespun classes for graphics.
+Also uses Keyboard.js and gamepadAPI for control options.

+Notes:

+-The command "grunt builddevelopment" must be run once so that main.js can be created.
+All it does is combine the javascript files together to one file.

+-Where to get started?
+Look at PlayScreen/PlayScreenDrawer.